The Construction Alphabet Book

 C is for Cement Mixer.

-Readers explore construction equipment in this noisy alphabet book.
+Readers explore construction equipment from dump trucks to cranes in this noisy alphabet book.
 Jerry Pallotta's trademark humor punctuates the informative text.
 Vibrant oil paintings bring to life a busy construction site.

 Jerry's writing about each piece of equipment is interesting and engaging.
 These are no simple preschool rhyming sentences but instead real information about the subject matter using accurate terms and an extensive vocabulary.
 As I was reading this to my 4-year-old, I thought that perhaps telling him "Laser is an acronym for Light Amplification by Stimulated Emission of Radiation" might be a little over his head.
 But he just nodded, grinned, and tried to repeat it.
 Thanks, Jerry, for reminding me that little guys can handle big words!
 Of course, this also means that even though this is an alphabet book, it is by no means only for young children trying to learn their letters.
 My older nephew is a construction equipment expert, but I know there is information in this book even he hasn't read anywhere else!